openstack/os-collect-config/README.md

 ```

 If a template is executable it will be treated as an **executable template**.
-Otherwise, it will be treated as a **moustache template**.
+Otherwise, it will be treated as a **mustache template**.

-## Moustache Templates
+## Mustache Templates

-If you don't need any logic, just some string substitution, use a moustache template.
+If you don't need any logic, just some string substitution, use a mustache template.

 Metadata settings are accessed with dot ('.') notation: